 With many window restrictors available, how do care providers choose the most robust solution?

 The main consideration with regards to windows in a care setting is to prevent serious injuries and fatalities resulting from falling from windows.
-The Department of Health and CQC regulations advise that window restrictors should be used in all care settings where accidental falls may occur.
+Window restrictors may be used as part of managing the risk of vulnerable people falling from windows.
+Indeed, the Department of Health and CQC regulations advise that window restrictors should be used in all care settings where accidental falls may occur.
 They also provide particular advice for people with a confused mental state or at risk of deliberate self-harm.

 Window restrictors also protect vulnerable residents on ground floors from wandering outside without care, giving staff peace of mind.
 And with burglaries increasing in care sites, restrictors can provide security whilst having the window open.